christianuhlcc/blog/content/en/posts/have_a_strategy.md

 As an Engineering Manager, how can you develop a strategy for your team?
 I believe understanding this is the difference between a mediocre Engineering Manager who keeps the lights on, versus a great Engineering Manager who makes a difference.

 In terms of business speak, the word Strategy probably lost all meaning before I even joined the workforce.
 But as a working definition, we are talking about is ***a high-level plan that outlines how a long-term goal for the behaviour of the team can be reached.*** So that means, before we get all strateg-y up in here, we first need a goal.

 Please note that this is a much smaller thing than a complete [Engineering Strategy](https://lethain.com/engineering-strategy/), but just local to your team.
+It is also not about the raw technical execution, but about the sociotechnical setting[^5] in which the team builds Software.
+And it should be local to this team, fitting to the needs of the individuals and the goals at hand.

 {{< figure src="/blog/images/strategy.webp" attr="Photo by [Aaron Burden](https://unsplash.com/@aaronburden)" alt="Sun and fog">}}